haraldh/nixsgx/README.md

 ### Test enclave

-A testing enclave container is provided and can be ran like so:
+A testing enclave container is provided and can be run like so:

 ```sh
 # Build the dcap (or azure) container variant